CryptoDonkeyMiner/CryptoDonkeyMinersTuningTool/README.md

 My YouTube Channel: https://www.youtube.com/cryptodonkeyminer

-(You really need to check my YouTube out if you are interest in knowing which miner software is the best)
+(You really need to check my YouTube out if you are interested in knowing which miner software is the best)

 ## Options
 * **Coins**</br>